ajs17/memills/content/people/mills-edward-hallock-1819-family/assets/images/a-note-on-emily-mills.md

 machine (which had been acquired from Clara Lockwood) a little leatherette booklet labeled on the outside "M. E. MILLS, DEALER IN DRY GOODS, GROCERIES, HARDWARE AND CROCKERY, BROOKTON, N.Y."
 On the inside is a calendar covering July 1909 to July 1910, a pack of needles and a fabric needle holder.
-The text says *This is a complete set of needles for all purposes.
+The text says "This is a complete set of needles for all purposes.
 All the best imported.
 We would very much appreciate your patronage when anything in our line is needed.”